cakephp/docs/en/core-libraries/caching.rst

 .. note::

     Incrementing and decrementing do not work with FileEngine.
-You should use APC, Redis or Memcache instead.
+You should use APC, Redis or Memcached instead.

 Using groups